 Grasp EveryThing (GET): 1-DoF, 3-Fingered Gripper with Tactile Sensing for Robust Grasping

 We introduce the Grasp EveryThing (GET) gripper, a novel 1-DoF, 3-finger design for securely grasping objects of many shapes and sizes.
 Mounted on a standard parallel jaw actuator, the design features three narrow, tapered fingers arranged in a two-against-one configuration, where the two fingers converge into a V-shape.
 The GET gripper is more capable of conforming to object geometries and forming secure grasps than traditional designs with two flat fingers.
 Inspired by the principle of self-similarity, these V-shaped fingers enable secure grasping across a wide range of object sizes.
 Further to this end, fingers are parametrically designed for convenient resizing and interchangeability across robotic embodiments with a parallel jaw gripper.
-Additionally, we incorporate a rigid fingernail to enhance small object manipulation.
+Additionally, we incorporate a rigid fingernail for ease in manipulating small objects.
 Tactile sensing can be integrated into the standalone finger via an externally-mounted camera.
-A neural network was trained to estimate normal force from tactile images with an average validation error of 1.3~N across a diverse set of geometries.
+A neural network was trained to estimate normal force from tactile images with an average validation error of 1.3 N across a diverse set of geometries.
 In grasping 15 objects and performing 3 tasks via teleoperation, the GET fingers consistently outperformed standard flat fingers.
-Finger designs for use with multiple robotic embodiments are available on GitHub.
+All finger designs, compatible with multiple robotic embodiments, both incorporating and lacking tactile sensing, are available on GitHub.